Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 So if we have a Zabbix ```Admin``` user then this user can have Read/Write rights and iff we add a host in a hostgroup where our usergroup has read rigths and the same server is in another hostgroup with Read/Write rights, then our user will have Read/Write permissions on the hosts.
 However if the same host is only in the Read hostgroup then our user will only have read rights.
 However if we also add host in a Hostgroup where our usergroup had Deny rights then the server will not be visible.

-Let's try this out in real life :